 People should have the means to meet basic needs; they should have opportunities to earn an income and build their assets.
 The IRC will continue to work with farmers whose livelihoods have been destroyed by natural disasters.
 We will also provide financial services and set up career initiatives that help people recover and gain control of their futures.

 People should have a say in decisions that affect them collectively.
-The IRC will work with Zimbabweans to strengthen local communities, develop decision-making skills and plan disaster risk management programmes.
+The IRC will work with Zimbabweans to strengthen local communities, develop decision-making skills and plan disaster risk management programs.
 With a commitment to gender equality, we will also work to ensure that women and girls have the same opportunities as men and boys.

 As in all our efforts, the IRC will strive to reach more people more quickly, increase the effectiveness of our work, listen to the concerns of those affected by our work, and hold ourselves accountable for results.

 Download the IRC's Zimbabwe strategy action plan to learn more about our programme priorities through 2020.